nmysthe

 One cannot coherently assert "nirvâna" :

-(a) exists : supramundane, it cannot be said to exist in the same way as conventional sensate & mental objects arise, abide & cease ;
+(a) exists : it cannot be said to exist in the same way as conventional sensate & mental objects arise, abide & cease ;

 (c) exist & does not exist : as both individual positions (A & -A) are false, their conjunction must be false, in this case : a contradiction ;

 This tetralemma exhausts all possible logical positions.
 From the standpoint of "nirvâna", nothing conceptual is said about how things truly are.
-Ineffable "nirvâna" equals "samsâra" without reification, without any mental delusion and emotional afflictions (lust & unlust), without ignorance ("avidyâ"), like the full Moon freed from clouds.
-They are different conceptual isolates, but not different entities.
+Ineffable, "nirvâna" equals "samsâra" without reification, without any mental delusion and emotional afflictions (lust & unlust), without ignorance ("avidyâ"), like the full Moon or radiant Sun freed from clouds.
+"Samsâra" & "nirvâna" are different conceptual isolates, but not different entities.

-"Nirvâna" = "samsâra" - "avidyâ" (with "vidyâ" Ξ "śűnyatâ")
+"Nirvâna" = "samsâra" - "avidyâ" (with "vidyâ" Ξ "śûnyatâ")

-The intellectual, un-saying approach to "nirvâna" must be complemented by reflection and meditation.
-Like many Indian spiritual concepts, the cessation ("nirodha") involved is yogic, and so part of a spiritual orthopraxis rather than a textualized orthodoxy.
-It is a cognitive, non-conceptual apprehension of the true nature of all possible phenomena.
+The logical, philosophical approach to "nirvâna", working with the non-affirmative negation of un-saying, must be complemented by reflection and meditation.
+Like many Indian spiritual concepts, the cessation ("nirodha") involved is yogic, and so part of a spiritual orthopraxis rather than a textualized, ritualized orthodoxy.
+It is a cognitive, non-conceptual apprehension of the true nature of all possible phenomena by each and every seeker.
+Buddhist philosophy is before anything else a way to assist sentient beings to enter "nirvâna".
+Like the system of Plotinus, it entails direct spiritual experience and thereby mental healing.
+It does not focuss on elaborating a complex conceptual system.
+The Buddhadharma does not pontificate.

 Entering "nirvâna" is not like going to or being somewhere else, but to experience something else.
-Not only during meditation, but always.
+Not only during meditation, but in every moment of conscious awareness, always.
 The distinction is hence epistemic, not ontological.
-It involves a radical change of mind (cf. "metanoia").
-The ontological ground of "nirvâna" is not some alternative "happy" inner or outer supramundane reified reality or state (linked with a Supreme Creator), but identical with the ontological ground of "samsâra", namely absence of inherent existence, or process-like reality.
-To experience suchness is to enter the supramundane Body of Truth ("Dharmakâya").
+It involves a radical change of mind (cf. "metanoia"),

 Nirvâna in the Lesser Vehicle.

 In the Hînayâna, the views on "nirvâna" are rather diverse.
 Sarvâstivâdins see "nirvâna" is something positive, but unmanifest & imperishable, reached by overcoming the passions.
 It has a kind of hypostatic quality.
 For the Sautrântikas, it is just the disappearance of the passions, nothing more.
 The Vâtsîputrîyas, positing a permanent "person" ("pudgala"), "nirvâna" is a positive state in which a person continues to exist.
 In the Mahâsânghika school, the precursors of Mahâyâna, "nirvâna" has a remainder of conditionality.
 The Buddha renounced remainderless extinction and was free of attachment to the world.
 The Low Vehicle teaches one's own personal "nirvâna" or liberation as being the ultimate attainment.
-Hence, compassion is a secundary feature of the path, not the primary motivation.
+Hence, compassion is a secundary feature of the path, not the primary motivation like equanimity.

 In the Lesser Vehicle, "nirvâna" is liberation from cyclic existence.
 A superior being who enters "nirvâna" is an Arhat, a "Worthy One", who, being a Foe Destroyer, destoyed ignorant craving.
 The fruition of Arhathood is "sopadhishesha-nirvâna", or "nirvâna" with a vestige of conditions.
 At physical death, the Arhat immediately enters "parinirvâna" or "nirvâna" after death ("nirupadhishesha-nirvâna").